giantswarm/e2e-harness/README.md

 $ e2e-harness teardown
 ```

-It consists of run commomn tear down steps: these differ depending on the mode
+It consists of running common tear down steps: these differ depending on the mode
-of operation, for remote, ephemeral clusters they are just deleted, for local
+of operation, for remote ephemeral clusters, they are just deleted, for local
 clusters tiller and all the required RBAC setup is removed.

 ## Project initialization